montoyamoraga/tiny-trainable-instruments/docs/md/wiring.md

 # Wiring

-For the construction of a Tiny Trainable Instrument, we will be using breadboards.
+For the construction of a Tiny Trainable Instrument, we will use breadboards.

 Breadboards are built so that within each of the rows, the 5 tie points in the columns labelled "a-e" are electrically connected inside the board and act as a single electrical node, and same with f-j.
 In addition, there are two columns to each side of the breadboard; for a fullsize breadboard like we recommend, the top 25 tie points of each column are connected, and the bottom 25 tie points of each column are connected.
 Conventionally, we connect the positive terminal to the columns labelled `+`, and the ground to the columns labelled `-`.